siliconlemon/panelizer-tui/README.md

 - **Install dependencies:** In your project's root directory, run `pip install .` to install all required packages.
 - **Run as a module:** Open a new, external terminal and execute `python -m panelizer.app`.

-Reminder:

-- **Check Path**: Don't be a dummy and make sure that your interpreter is added to Windows' system *Path* variable.

-    Otherwise, you'll get something like this: `Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from...`

 ## License

 MIT License ([@siliconlemon](https://github.com/siliconlemon)) — see the [LICENSE](LICENSE) file for full text.